Short code: India

-There are many companies in the Indian market who rent keywords, on a monthly basis, whose characters, on a typical telephone keypad, represent short codes.
-Short codes are five digits in length and have to start with the digit '5'.
-The five digits can be extended by three digits further representing three additional characters.
-Texts sent to these Short Codes are commonly referred to as Premium Rate SMS Messages and cost around Rs 1 to Rs 3 per text depending on the operator as well as the service.
-Any length of full message can be sent, ranging from 100-500 (some providers only support).
+Many companies in the Indian market rent keywords on a monthly basis.
+The numbers on a typical telephone keypad corresponding to the letters in the keyword represent a short code.
+These codes are five digits long and have to start with the digit "5", but the code can be extended by three additional digits to represent three additional characters.
+Texts sent to these codes are commonly referred to as Premium Rate SMS Messages and cost around Rs 1 to Rs 3 per text, depending on the operator as well as the service.
+Messages up to 100 to 500 characters long can be sent, depending on the provider.